 The city of Oroville continues to see rising problems with drugs and alcohol.
-Multiple city, county, and private programs have started up to help fight the epidemic, but there remains an immediate and unmet need specifically for women in Oroville.
+Multiple city, county, and private programs are in place to help fight the epidemic, but there remains an immediate and unmet need specifically for women in Oroville.
 This is why we started a Sober Living Environment for women in 2017, and as the need arose it has turned into a 5-bed facility for women and their children.
-Over 60 women have come to the Maranatha House, and close to half of the women have re-entered society as positive members of the community and are living productive, drug-free lives.
+Over 80 women have come to the Maranatha House, and close to half of the women have re-entered society as positive members of the community and are living productive, drug-free lives.

 The women come to The Maranatha House usually from prison, living on the street, drug and alcohol programs, or from their own personal homes.
 The Maranatha house provides a safe, structured, and Christ-centered home for women who desire to no longer use drugs or alcohol.
-We have a house manager who lives at the home with the women to keep them accountable and to encourage them with their recovery.
+We have a house manager who lives with the women to provide accountability and encouragement in the recovery journey.

-The costs for the Maranatha house to function include monthly rent for the home, high cost of insurance to operate as a sober living environment, electricity, water, and daily physical needs for a household of women.
+The costs for the Maranatha house to function include monthly rent for the home, insurance to operate as a sober living environment, electricity, water, and daily physical needs for a household of women.
 To help offset our costs, the women who come to the Maranatha House are sponsored by city programs, county programs, and some are privately funded.
 There are many times the women have no funding, and individuals have generously donated funds for a God bed.